shizhuoxing/scISA-Tools/README.md

 minimap2 -ax splice -t 6 -uf --secondary=no -C5 -t 5 ref.genome.fa isoseq_flnc.Transcript.fastq > isoseq_flnc.Transcript.sam
 ```

-**【Important Notice：Due to years of development, tools for RNA isoform recognition and quantification from long-read RNA sequencing data are evolving rapidly.
-Therefore, after obtaining well-aligned FLNC reads, it is recommended to use [IsoQuant] for subsequent isoform recognition and quantification to achieve more accurate results!】**

 ## Step4 Using gffcompare mapping FLNC to reference annotation

 After FLNC mapping to reference genome, using `gffcompare`(https://ccb.jhu.edu/software/stringtie/gffcompare.shtml) to mapping FLNC to reference annotation.